harshitha0552/Spotify-Streaming-Data-Analysis-with-SQL/README.md

 - `Album`: The album to which the track belongs.
 - `Album_type`: The type of album (e.g., single or album).
 - Various metrics such as `danceability`, `energy`, `loudness`, `tempo`, and more.

 ### 2. Data Cleaning and Normalization
 Ensure consistent data types and handle missing values appropriately.

 ### 3. Creating the Table
 Used `CREATE TABLE` with relevant datatypes and constraints as shown above.

 ### 4. Querying the Data
-Queries were categorized into Easy, Medium, and Advanced based on complexity.

-### 4. Querying the Data
 After the data is inserted, various SQL queries can be written to explore and analyze the data.

 #### Easy Queries
 - Simple data retrieval, filtering, and basic aggregations.

 #### Medium Queries
 - More complex queries involving grouping, aggregation functions, and joins.

 #### Advanced Queries
 - Nested subqueries, window functions, CTEs, and performance optimization.

 ---

 ## 15 Practice Questions